TEAMMATES/teammates/docs/static-analysis.md

 right click on the Project Folder in the `Project Explorer` window in Eclipse and select `Checkstyle > Check Code with Checkstyle`.
 The report can be found in the `Markers` window in Eclipse.

 PMD analysis is automated when Eclipse PMD plugin is installed successfully.
-Simply review the report in the PMD Perspective view under `Violations Overview`.
+All discovered problems can be viewed under the `Problems View` or the `Markers View`.

 ### IntelliJ IDEA